libhal-google/libhal/docs/prerequisites.md

 - `cmake`: 3.15 or above
 - `python`: 3.10 or above
 - `conan`: 1.51.3 or above (conan 2.0.0+ not currently supported)
+- Suitable Compiler for running host tests (can be either of these):
-- `gcc`: version 11.3.0 or above (for compiling tests and code in general)
+    - `gcc`: 11.3.0 or above
+    - `clang`: 14 and above

 ## Installing on Ubuntu 22.04

-Python 3.10 is default installed.
+Python 3.10 is default installed, no need to install it.

 ### 1. Install GCC